hidglobal/ts-jamaltool/README.md

 # HID Authentication Diagnostic Project

-HID Auth Diagnostic project is a set of tools designed to help HID teams and customers in Authentication API training and diagnosis of the root causes of API errors with the power of AI.
+HID Auth Diagnostic project offers a comprehensive suite of tools tailored for Web, Windows, Linux, and macOS platforms.
+These tools are specifically crafted to facilitate HID teams and users in the realm of Authentication API training, empowering them to diagnose and pinpoint the root causes of API errors.
+Harnessing the capabilities of artificial intelligence, this cross-platform application aids the HID teams, and customers by providing valuable insights and assistance in the training process, and diagnosis. ensuring a smoother and more efficient authentication experience.

 [![CodeQL](https://github.com/hidglobal/ts-jamaltool/actions/workflows/codeql.yml/badge.svg)](https://github.com/hidglobal/ts-jamaltool/actions/workflows/codeql.yml)